linearblade/m7-js-lib-tree/README.md

 openConsole(window.lib); // or any object
 ```

-No bootstrap system required.
+No bootstrap or framework required.

 ---

 ## ✅ Requirements

-* **Required:** modern browser (ES modules)
+* **Required:** modern browser with ES module support
-* **Optional:** `m7-js-lib` (for automatic registration & integration)
+* **Optional:** `m7-js-lib` for automatic registration and integration

-This tool **does not require** M7 libraries to function — any object can be inspected.
+This tool does **not** require M7 libraries — any JavaScript object can be inspected.

 ---

-##

----

-## 🧠 Description
+## 🧠 How It Works

-m7-js-tree traverses JavaScript objects recursively and produces a structured tree representation:
+m7-js-tree traverses live JavaScript values and produces an enriched tree representation of:

-* hashes / objects
+* objects / hashes
 * arrays
 * functions
 * classes
-* scalars
+* scalar values
 * circular references

-The tree can be viewed as:
+The resulting structure can be used as:

-* a collapsible hierarchy
+* a collapsible navigation tree
 * a searchable index
 * an inspection surface for functions and classes

-The inline console UI is intentionally minimal and dependency-free, designed for **debugging, archaeology, and discovery**, not for production end-user interfaces.
+The inline console UI is intentionally minimal and dependency‑free, designed for **debugging, archaeology, and discovery** rather than end‑user presentation.

 ---

-## 🛠️ Current Features
+## 🛠 Current Features

 * Runtime tree parsing
 * Collapsible tree view
-* Fast path-based inspection
+* Absolute path‑based inspection
 * Substring & predicate search (`find`)
 * Function signature extraction
 * Circular reference detection
 * Inline DOM console (toggleable)
-* Works with `window`, `lib`, or any object
+* Works with `window`, `lib`, or any object root

 ---

-## 🧪 Intended Use Cases

-* Exploring undocumented or legacy APIs
-* Understanding runtime-loaded modules
-* Reverse-engineering large object graphs
-* Debugging complex application state
-* Internal developer tooling

----

-## 🧭 TODO / Roadmap
+## 🧭 Roadmap

-* Improved UI / keyboard navigation
+* Improved UI and keyboard navigation
-* Variable root switching (`lib`, `window`, custom)
-* Class mining & prototype chain views
-* Link nodes to online docs / wiki
-* Copy-path and deep-link support

 * Optional persistence of tree state

+* Linking nodes to external documentation

-* Package and library searching via repositories usable with **m7BootStrap** ([https://github.com/linearblade/m7BootStrap](https://github.com/linearblade/m7BootStrap))
+* Repository‑backed package search via **m7BootStrap**

 ---